Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Practical Implications and Simulation Results

+We examine Algorithm~\ref{alg.EM} for optimizing the parameters of an input Markov source with the alphabet $\setX = \{ +\sqrt{\Es}, -\sqrt{\Es} \}$ and the memory order $\nu=2$ at the input of two different ISI-WTCs.\footnote{The BPSK modulation is proposed for the narrowband physical uplink shared channel (NPUSCH), both for data (NPUSCH Format~1) and control (NPUSCH Format~2) channels~\cite[Tab.
+10.1.3.2-1]{3GPPTS36211}.} We consider a setup where Bob's channel and Eve's channel have normalized transfer polynomials\footnote{A normalized transfer polynomial $g(D) \defeq \sum_{t=0}^{m} g_t D^t \in \C[D]$ has to satisfy $\sum_{t=0}^{m} |g_t|^2 = 1$.
+(See, e.g.,~\cite{We-2003}.)} $\gB(D)$ and $\gE(D)$, and additive white Gaussian noises of variances $\sigmaB^2$ and $\sigmaE^2$, respectively.
+Accordingly, the signal-to-noise ratios~(SNRs) of Bob's channel and Eve's channel are defined as, respectively, $\SNRB \defeq \Es / \sigmaB^2$ and $\SNRE \defeq \Es / \sigmaE^2$.\footnote{If desired, these SNR values can be re-expressed in terms of $\Es/N_0$ values, where $N_0/2$ is the two-sided power spectral density of the AWGN process: $\Es/N_0 = \frac{1}{2} \cdot (\Es / \sigma^2)$.}

+\begin{example} In the first scenario, Bob's channel is assumed to be the ISI channel derived from Table~\ref{tab:simscat}, i.e., Also, Eve's channel is assumed to be another ISI channel with the same delay profile as in Table~\ref{tab:simscat}, but with different tap coefficients.
+Since it is challenging for Eve to intercept the transmitted signals from the line-of-sight transmission~\cite{Ma-2018}, the relative amplitude of Eve's direct path is assumed to be (at least) $2.5$~dB below Bob's direct path.
+However, the other tap coefficients are then assumed to be such that Eve's channel has the highest unconstrained capacity among all ISI channels satisfying the delay profile of Table~\ref{tab:simscat}, i.e., Solving this problem for $\gB_0=0.792$ leads to

-\begin{example}[Continuation of Example~\ref{ex.scnd}] Consider the scenario where $\Es = 1~\mathrm{J}$, \ $2.5~\mathrm{dB} \leq \SNRdBB \leq 5~\mathrm{dB}$, and $\SNRdBE = 5~\mathrm{dB}$.
-It can be seen from Fig.~\ref{Fig.unconcapregs_EX1} that Eve's channel has a higher unconstrained capacity than Bob's channel for sufficiently large enough bandwidth.
+The resulting unconstrained capacities of Bob's and Eve's P2P channels are depicted in Fig.~\ref{Fig.first.scenario}($a$).\footnote{Since the NB-IoT protocol promises to provide reliable connections with low power consumption, we consider low-SNR regimes both for Bob's channel and Eve's channel~\cite{8922625}.} It can be seen from Fig.~\ref{Fig.first.scenario}($a$) that Eve's channel has a higher unconstrained capacity than Bob's channel for sufficiently large enough bandwidth.
 In this sense, Bob's channel is ``worse'' than Eve's channel.
-However, luckily for Bob, there are frequencies where Bob's channel has a better gain-to-noise spectrum ratio than Eve's channel, as can be seen from Fig.~\ref{Fig.gfonnfpw2}($a$).
-This can be exploited by a suitably tuned source at the channel input toward obtaining positive secure information rates. \end{example}
+However, luckily for Bob, there are frequencies where Bob's channel has a better gain-to-noise power spectrum ratio than Eve's channel, as can be seen from Fig.~\ref{Fig.first.scenario}($b$).
+These spectral discrepancies can be exploited by a suitably tuned input source toward obtaining positive secure rates.
+Fig.~\ref{Fig.first.scenario}($c$) shows the power spectrum of a sequence with the length of $10^6$ generated by the optimized Markov source, where the optimization was done with the help of Algorithm~\ref{alg.EM}.
+It can be seen from Fig.~\ref{Fig.first.scenario}($c$) that the optimized Markov source concentrates the available power of the generated input sequence in frequency ranges where Bob's channel has a higher gain-to-noise power spectrum ratio than Eve's channel.